itsjihansyah/attritiokn-analysis/README.md

 * Time: Contains the duration of the employee’s working time.

 ## Business Questions
+* What is the average job satisfaction level across different departments?
 * How does the educational background of employees vary by department?
 * What are the five highest employees’ working years?
 * What is the distribution of employees by marital status?